mindlabco/Mega-Menu-using-Application-Customizer/README.md

 4) Navigate to the cloned repository folder
 5) Open your system's terminal on that folder
 6) Now run *npm install* command to install all the npm packages
+# Column Configuration

+Below is screen shot of the column configuration named *Parent Node*

+![Image of Yaktocat](https://github.com/mindlabco/Mega-Menu-using-Application-Customizer/blob/master/Column-Configuration.png)

 # Output

-1) Below is screen shot of the column configuration named *Parent Node*

-![Image of Yaktocat](https://github.com/mindlabco/Mega-Menu-using-Application-Customizer/blob/master/Column-Configuration.png)

-2) Below Screenshot wil be the output of this extension
+Below Screenshot wil be the output of this extension

 ![Image of Yaktocat](https://github.com/mindlabco/Mega-Menu-using-Application-Customizer/blob/master/Transocean-navigation.png)